jsnyders/StringTemplate-js/StringTemplate.md

 StringTemplate templates enforce a separation between the template and the model (this is also known as model view separation).
 Templates cannot implement any business logic*.
 The template cannot modify the data model.
 Processing the template produces no side effects.
-Templates do have a constructs for if/else if/else conditionals, implicit looping over arrays/lists and the keys/properties of a map/object, a small number of functions that operate on strings and arrays, a few options to control the output rendering, and calling templates with arguments.
+Templates do have a constructs for conditionals, looping, a small number of built-in functions, a few options to control the output rendering, and calling templates with arguments.
 These features are necessary for the efficient generation of output text.
 They are not sufficient to implement business logic.

+These claims of strict separation apply to the StringTemplate language.
+It is possible to abuse the API such that side effects or data modifications are possible.
+These are faults of the application implementation and not StringTempalte.

 \* One place where it could be argued that templates allow business logic is in conditional expressions because they allow boolean operators: and, or, and not.
 These operators are for convenience and provide very little opportunity